WICG/attribution-reporting-api/attribution_scopes.md

 Flexible event-level configurations that use `attribution_scopes` will be verified against two separate limits:
   * The base flexible event-level configuration will continue to be verified against the current information gain limit.
-  * The second check will take into account the `limit` and `max_event_states` values, in addition to the flexible event-level configuration, as part of the information gain calculation and be verified against a separate [information gain limit](https://github.com/WICG/attribution-reporting-api/blob/main/params/chromium-params.md).
+  * The second check will take into account the `attribution scopes/limit` and `attribution scopes/max_event_states` values, in addition to the flexible event-level configuration, as part of the information gain calculation and be verified against a separate [information gain limit](https://github.com/WICG/attribution-reporting-api/blob/main/params/chromium-params.md).

-TODO: Update script to allow for testing different configurations that include `limit`
+TODO: Update script to allow for testing different configurations that include `attribution scopes/limit`

-Note that the `limit` does not have any impact on the privacy mechanisms used in Aggregatable Reports.
+Note that the `attribution scopes/limit` does not have any impact on the privacy mechanisms used in Aggregatable Reports.

 ### Additional Privacy Limits